Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 Description of morphine

-Morphine (Morphinum) is an opioid analgesic (the main alkaloid of opium) - medicinal product used in medicine as a strong pain reliever.
+Morphine (Morphinum) is an opioid analgesic (the main alkaloid of opium) - medicinal product, used in medicine as a strong pain reliever.

 Pharmacological properties